peweetheman/CodeChallengeMindex/ReadMe.md

 ## Updates

 - Created new classes for the tasks described in the prompt at the bottom of this README.
 - Created and updated API endpoint documentation below.
+- Created EmployeeRepository.GetByIdWithDirectReports() and related methods since provided implementation lacked this functionality.
 - Created integration unit tests for the ReportingStructure and Compensation API endpoints.

 ## API Endpoints Documentation